Have you guys seen Heathers? If you haven’t, go do it and read on.

 Based on J.D.’s observations throughout the film, he lamented about how society loves people after they kill themselves (“We’re so sorry for not loving him while he was alive.
 We’ll love him in death.
 That should make up for it, right?”).

 J.D. wasn’t trying to change society.
 He simply learned how society behaves and tried to use it to alleviate his own personal sufferings.

 It was clear in the film that his father didn’t love him.
 His mother wasn’t available to show him love and compassion, either.

 So his solution?
 To kill himself and find the love he long craved.
-Again, his primary interest wasn’t winning Veronica’s heart, or what society needed to correct itself.
+His primary interest wasn’t winning Veronica’s heart, or that society needed to correct itself.